neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 ## Getting started with this assignment

-Start by accepting our [invitation](https://classroom.github.com/a/ofMQDAQs).
+Start by accepting our [invitation](https://classroom.github.com/a/5QddNRgd).
 It will create a Github repository for you which will include the starter code for this assignment.
+If you are new to Git, your may want to review [this getting starter page](https://classroom.github.com/a/Tc-II7x4) first!

 ### 1. Prerequisites